What is risk management and how do you minimize risk?

 The main benefit of having a formal risk management process is avoiding the risk from becoming real, and having an adverse impact on your project.
 If you cannot avoid many risks, with planning you can mitigate or minimize their negative effects.

 Risk management processes and tools also enable your company to have a quick reaction time.
 The exercise of anticipating and categorizing risks makes you aware of them so that you can see them coming and respond to them before they occur.
-Risk management also supports evidence-based decision-making that enables a company to respond effectively to project risks.
+Risk management also supports evidence-based decision-making that enables a company to respond effectively to reduce risks that could become catastrophic.

 To realize these benefits, companies should think of risk management as a part of the learning organization, where cycles of learning are a part of the culture.
 Managing risk also implies an appropriate level of trust and transparency.
 Retrospectives in agile, or post-mortems at the end of a project serve this purpose.

 As organizations go through several cycles of risk management planning and execution, they often see that a common set of project characteristics are responsible for most project risks.
 Many project risks are self-inflicted and stem from deficiencies in the project planning process; managing risks is what project management is all about

 What is the risk management process?

 There are three major steps in a risk management process: